Photo of Melissa Noriega

 Sorry, please check the errors above and try again.

-On May 4th, 2024, Harris County voters will elect three new members to the Harris Central Appraisal District (HCAD) Board of Directors, seats created in the last legislative session.
+On June 15th, 2024, Harris County voters will elect three new members to the Harris Central Appraisal District (HCAD) Board of Directors, seats created in the last legislative session.

 These Directors’ current primary responsibilities are to oversee an over $117M budget and name members to appraisal boards.
 These are volunteer, unpaid, presently non-partisan, elected offices that deal w legal issues concerning taxes, appraisals & collections.